busraakrd/busraakrd/README.md

 ### Hi there, I'm Büşra 👋

-- 🌱 I’m currently learning C programming.
+- 🌱 I did lots of projects in C language.
+I am currently learning ML using the Python language.

 ### Connect with me :